JeffersonLab/ARIEL/README.md

    git submodule update --init
 ~~~~~~~~~~

 * Pick an installation location.
-Currently, the build process requires installing each subpackage immediately after building.
+Currently, the build process requires installation of each subpackage immediately after building.
 For convenience, set an environment variable that points to the top of the installation tree.
 For example

 ~~~~~~~~~~bash
    export ARIEL=~/Software/ARIEL